Full Cable Operator

 Prior to certification, candidates will also need to complete the following:

 - Be a BWSW member

-- Purchase an coach/operator licence fee (£48 - this will be active for 3 seasons)
+- Register as a coach/operator (fee £48 - this will be active for 3 seasons)

 - Safeguarding and Protecting Children